COVID-19 Vaccine and Booster Information

 Current COVID-19 Vaccine Booster Information

-The Washington State Department of Health and the Centers for Disease Control (CDC) are recommending third doses for certain individuals who received the Pfizer or Moderna COVID two-dose vaccine series.
+The Washington State Department of Health and the U.S. Centers for Disease Control and Prevention (CDC) are recommending:

 Who Needs an Additional COVID-19 Vaccine?

 Currently, the CDC is recommending a third dose for two groups of people.

 Moderately to severely immunocompromised

 Patients that are moderately to severely immunocompromised who received an mRNA vaccine (Pfizer or Moderna) should receive a third dose of the same mRNA vaccine at least 28 days after receiving the second dose.
 This includes people who have:

 - Been receiving active cancer treatment for tumors or cancers of the blood